Skip to main content

 '

-Note: It’s not required to submit the funding transaction through the StableFX API.
-You can submit the transaction onchain using your own web3 provider or wallet.
+You don’t need to submit the funding transaction through the StableFX API.
+You can also submit the transaction onchain using your own web3 provider or wallet.

 Testing trade batches

-You can repeat parts 1 and 2 to create multiple trades.
-This can be useful for testing a batch integration where you fund multiple trades at once.
-If you are testing batching, you need to get the contractTradeId for each trade that requires funding.
-You can do this by calling the get all trades endpoint.
-You can filter the response by the pending_settlement status.
+To test a batch integration where you fund multiple trades at once, repeat Part 1 to create multiple trades.
+Get the contractTradeId for each trade that requires funding by calling the get all trades endpoint filtered by the pending_settlement status.
 Once you have the array of IDs, you can use the same fund trades endpoint to fund multiple trades by submitting the permit2 data for each trade along with the appropriate signatures.